observablehq/framework/docs/data-loaders.md

 <div class="tip" id="venv">

-You can use a virtual environment in Python, such as [venv](https://docs.python.org/3/tutorial/venv.html) or [uv](https://github.com/astral-sh/uv), to install libraries locally to the app.
-This is useful when working in multiple apps, and when collaborating; you can also track dependencies in a `requirements.txt` file.
+You can use a virtual environment in Python, such as [venv](https://docs.python.org/3/tutorial/venv.html) or [uv](https://github.com/astral-sh/uv), to install libraries locally to the project.
+This is useful when working in multiple projects, and when collaborating; you can also track dependencies in a `requirements.txt` file.

 To create a virtual environment with venv: